monsoonmaelstrom/book2/book2.md

 “Gavin and Giorgi are doing a walk-by of Davy’s flat,” Peter tells us as we sit down.

 “Okay.
 Good.
 How long have they been gone?”
 I ask.
 I’m wondering if I can get away with going to check up on them.
 Not because I think they need checking up on, but mostly because I don’t want to be here.
-I’m still angry—not at anyone in particular, just at the situation.
+I’m angry—not at anyone in particular, just at the situation.
 I’m also not hungry and I don’t feel like sitting still.
 I definitely don’t feel like making small talk with anyone.

 “Only a few minutes,” Peter says.